-Within the year, enhancements were made to the Group's whistleblowing provision, as part of an action plan developed after a benchmarking exercise performed with the support of Protect, the whistleblowing charity.
-These have included the appointment of a Board level whistleblowing champion, and improved analysis and reporting of concerns to the Audit & Risk Committee.
+Within the year, enhancements were made to the Group's whistleblowing provision, as part of an ongoing action plan developed after a 2022 benchmarking exercise performed with the support of Protect, the whistleblowing charity.
+These have included the appointment of a Board level whistleblowing champion, and continuous improvement of the trend analysis and reporting of concerns to the Audit & Risk Committee.